astrokings/akguide/docs/eng/1300tenebris.md

 ![](http://astrokings.s3.amazonaws.com/html/img/help/1300_07.jpg)

-Victory rewards will be sent to all winning Federation members.<br>
+The winning federation and its members will instantly receive the victory rewards consisting of resources and Tenebris Battle Victory Merit Token.<br>

 #### 6-2) Tenebris Controller Power

 ![](http://astrokings.s3.amazonaws.com/html/img/help/1300_08.jpg)

-Federation leader from the winning Federation will be Tenebris’ controller.<br><br>

-The controller can distribute special rewards for contributors.
+Federation leader from the winning Federation will be Tenebris’ controller.<br>Tenebris controllers can distribute the Tenebris Battle Victory Merit Token to contributors.

 ![](http://astrokings.s3.amazonaws.com/html/img/help/1300_09.jpg)
-- There are 5 levels of loots, and there are limitations that can be contributed.<br><br>
+- The quantity of Tenebris Battle Victory Merit Tokens that can be distributed is limited.<br><br>

 Tenebris controller can assign the owners for 6 satellites.

 ![](http://astrokings.s3.amazonaws.com/html/img/help/1300_10.jpg)
 - You can only assign once.
 Delegate wisely.
 - If you transfer the Tenebris ownership, all power will be transferred immediately.